gramener/gramex/gramex/apps/guide/capturehandler/README.md

                 cmd: phantomjs --ssl-protocol=any /path/to/capture.js --port=9902
                 url: http://localhost:9902/

+By default, requests timeout within 10 seconds.
+To change this, use `timeout:`.

+    :::yaml
+            pattern: /$YAMLURL/capture
+            handler: CaptureHandler
+            kwargs:
+                timeout: 20     # Wait for max 20 seconds for server to respond

 # Screenshot service

 You can add a link from any page to the `capture` page to take a screenshot.